onlyati/olympus-hermes/docs/README.md

 $ cd olympus-hermes/hermes
 $ docker build -t hermes:latest .
 $ cd docker
-$ docker-compose up -d
+$ docker compose up -d
 ```

-Before execute `docker-compose up -d` command it is **strongly recommended** to check the config file!
+Before execute `docker compose up -d` command it is **strongly recommended** to check the config file!

 After these commands a container, called hermes_test, is started.
 Logs can be checked by `docker logs hermes_test` command.
 Execute CLI commands can be done via docker command, some example: